great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 2. A new Validation Result in the GCS bucket configured in `validation_GCS_store`.
 3. Data Docs in the GCS bucket configured in `gs_site` that is accessible by running `gcloud app browse`.

-Now you are ready to migrate the local configuration to Google Cloud Composer.
+Now you are ready to migrate the local configuration to Cloud Composer.

 </TabItem>
 <TabItem value="bigquery">